lwynholds/BMI6016_SDOH/Final Deliverable/Assembly_instructions.md

-# Instructions for Downloading Files/Assembling Data Folders for Jupyter Notebooks
+# Instructions for Running Jupyter Notebooks and Assembling Data Folders

-**You must first compile data sources before running the Python code.**
+**You must first download and assemble data sources into the Data Files folder before running the Python code.**

 1. Download the GitHub Repository to your local machine.
 PRESERVE THE DIRECTORY STRUCTURE.